RECRUITMENT FOR THE N-ICE TRIAL HAS NOW CLOSED

 The N-ICE trial is being conducted in Wollongong, Geelong and Melbourne.
 See below for further details on our study sites and team, or visit us on Facebook.

 The N-ICE trial started in mid-2018 and we expect recruitment of participants will continue until the end of 2019.
 This may vary depending on the trial site.
 Please refer to your local trial site for more specific details.

 How do I enrol in the trial?

 Recruitment has now closed.
-If you are a trial participant and have questions about your participation, please contact your local trial site (below).
 For information on treatment options in your area please contact the National Alcohol and Other Drug Hotline on 1800 250 015

 What does the trial involve?